 Barry’s defence practice encompasses the wide spectrum of criminal work, although it was in cases involving serious allegations of drugs supply that he forged his reputation, securing acquittals in a number of complex and difficult cases.

 He has also been instructed by the International Justice and Organised Crime Division to prosecute cyber-crime cases involving attacks on the Pentagon and major banking institutions.

 Whilst first and foremost an advocate, he is regularly instructed to provide advisory work.
-He has been regularly instructed to provide pre-charge advice to a number of different constabularies in RASSO areas in complex and challenging cases.
-These are often cases involving evidence from abroad or with other knotty jurisdictional issues.
+He has been regularly instructed to provide pre-charge in complex and challenging cases; often cases involving evidence from abroad or with other knotty jurisdictional issues.